Fishing around the Tamar River

 Popular fishing spots

 Greens Beach, Kelso Jetty, Clarence Point, Beauty Point Wharf, Sidmouth, Deviot Pontoon, Hillwood, George Town, Low Head Pilot Station, Beechford, Weymouth and Bellingham.
+Do I need a licence?

 What will I catch from shore?